 Service Plan Integrated Planning Actions In Year Completio n Date % Complete RAG Status Progress & Outcomes Description PD/F022: Development a procurement project for Tranche 3 of the Reshaping Service programme.
 31/03/2018 100 Green Third Party Spend targets have been established for service areas as part of the Council's Final Revenue Budget Proposals for 2018/19.
-Guidance will be provided during Q1 of the new year and monitoring arrangements are being put in place. following represents an overview of othe r service con progress be tributions to the Council's the Reshapin gramme to enable it to meet future needs of Vale citizens.
-The s Reshaping Service Programme at Q4.
-All elected members ag Services Programme and associated projects.
-Progress on it for those service areas.
+Guidance will be provided during Q1 of the new year and monitoring arrangements are being put in place.
+Other service contributions to CP1: Deliver the Council's Reshaping Services Programme to enable it to meet future needs of Vale citizens following represents an overview of other service contributions to the Council's Reshaping Service Programme at Q4.
+All elected meregularly receive a detailed update on the progress being made on the Reshaping Services Programme and associated projects.
+Progress individual projects is considered by the relevant Scrutiny Committees with the remit for those service areas.
 HS/F001: Review Housing Services (landlord responsibilities (Tranche 2).
 31/03/2018 100 Green A range of initiatives have been completed to achieve greater efficiency in housing including: mobile working software (Photobook) which enables staff to complete more work on site and reduces the administrative burden; Safety checks of communal areas and estate inspections are now completed on mobile devices and reports are automatically shared with other teams so issues can be actioned, enabling staff to spend more time on estates and in tenants homes; the development of online services for tenants; the Homes4U application form is now available online and the use of paper applications will be discontinued before the end of April 2018.
 This has significantly reduced the amount of data input required by Council staff (who previously had to key in all of the information from the paper forms).
 Given that over 40 new forms are received each week and each form takes around 20 minutes to input, this has improved service efficiency.
 Further developments are being made to shift more services online and achieve further savings, these include; online bidding for homes, checking rent account balances, updating household details etc. The Housing and Building management team has also completed workshops to identify further efficiency savings and potential areas for income generation.
 The workshop used a creative thinking technique to generate a range of issues and initiatives which will be picked up and developed further in the next years' service plan.